fenago/intro-ruby/lab_guides/Lab_10.md

 Creating a Ruby Gem
 ===================

-As covered in *Lab 7*, *Introduction to Ruby Gems*, a gem is a way for Ruby to package and distribute Ruby programs and libraries.
-So far, we have been using many open source Ruby gems, which has a positive impact on the speed of development.

 In this section, we will learn to create a Ruby gem.
 Also, `RubyGems` is a package manager for the Ruby programming language and comes with tools baked in by default, which makes it really